T Bar Row Muscles Worked

 11.Smith Machine Row

 This exercise is performed on a Smith machine, which is a guided barbell.
-This can be a good option for people who are new to rows or who have back pain.

 • Stand in front of a Smith machine with the bar set at about chest height.